sarashamas/docs-calendar/docs/api/provider/rest_routes/Delete_routes/js_eventcalendar_deleteevent_route.md

 ---
 sidebar_label: Delete /events
 title: Delete /events
 description: You can learn about the Delete /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
----

 # Delete /events